 Points of Distinction

-STUDENTS AT THE University of Texas at Tyler enjoy a park-like campus with Harvey Lake at its center.
-Its 6,318 undergraduates pursue nursing, education, and business administration as the top three bachelor’s degree programs.
-The university also offers two doctoral programs in nursing and human resource development, and it incorporates trips abroad to integrate global content and real-world experiences.
+UT Tyler enrolls more than seven thousand undergraduates.
+The top three bachelor’s degree programs are nursing, mechanical engineering, and kinesiology.
+UT Tyler also offers four doctoral programs in nursing, nursing practice, pharmacy, and human resource development, and it incorporates trips abroad to integrate global content and real-world experiences.